Materials you will Need:

 Then with right sides together, place the cuff and the cuff lining together and sew the bottoms together using a .25 seam allowance.

 Step 4 – Bring it all together

 Turn the exterior stocking ( the one with the heel right side out).

 Make sure that the heel is fully turned.

 Next take some stuffing and stuff the heel to a nice firmness.
 Now place the lining into the stocking so WRONG sides are touching.

 Take the hanger, and the cuff.
 Fold hanger in half and pin at the seam above the heel on the inside of the stocking – loop should be towards the bottom.

-Next take the cuff and place it inside the stocking so the right side is facing in (the right side of the cuff should be touching the wrong side of the stocking).
+Next take the cuff and place it inside the stocking so the right side is facing in (the right side (fur side) of the cuff should be touching the lining side of the stocking).